 The Finnish maritime cluster is significant by international standards.
 There is strong high technology development like digitalisation and environmental expertise in Finland, and these areas represent two global megatrends.
 Among Finland’s defining characteristics are its small size, agility and mutual trust, which are reflected in strong collaboration between the public sector and companies.
 Various joint projects are also spawning startups.

-Collaboration is bearing fruit in the form of innovation.
-Finnish vessels act as references and testing platforms for innovations in the marine industry and, once testing is complete, they can be launched on world markets.
-The competitive ship-owning sector underpins the growth of the maritime cluster as a whole.
+Collaboration is bearing fruit in the form of innovations.
+Finnish vessels act as references and testing platforms for innovations in the marine industry and, once testing is complete, the innovations can be launched on world markets.
+The competitive shipowning sector underpins the growth of the maritime cluster as a whole.

 The Finnish Maritime Cluster includes the Finnish Shipowners’ Association, the Finnish Port Association,the Finnish Port Operators Association and Finnish Marine Industries.